lukesno/shopify-backend-challenge/README.md

 -> API implementation is found in `api/`
 -> Website implemenetation is found in `inventory/`
 -> Custom exceptions were created for API error handling (Found in `api/exceptions.py/`)
+-> Serializers and forms were used to validate data
 -> Read the comments for detailed descriptions!